dennislwm/playradar/rfd/0002/01_RFD.md

 ---
+authors: dennislwm
+title: playpolis
+description: An automation workflow for aggregating and displaying markdown files from GitHub, GitLab and local projects.
+piped_from: Idea
+piped_to: RFD
 state: discussion
-authors: dennislwm
-title: Markopolis
-description: A web app and API server designed to serve Markdown files.
 labels: self-host, api, markdown, web-app
 ---

 # Introduction

-Markopolis is a web app and API server designed to serve Markdown files.
+[Markopolis](https://github.com/rishikanthc/markopolis) is a web app and API server designed to serve Markdown files.

 * Allows you to share Markdown notes as websites and interact with and manipulate your Markdown files using an API.

 * Run a CLI in your local workstation and point it to a directory holding all your Markdown files and images, and the library takes care of everything else.

+[SilverBullet](https://github.com/silverbulletmd/silverbullet) is a note-taking web application stored as Markdown files.

+* Annotate your notes using Frontmatter.

+* Support two client modes Online and Sync.

+* Create reusable Templates using a Templates Language.

+* Build applications in your note apps using End-User Programming.

-## Why Markopolis?
+## Why `playpolis`?

 1. Currently, there is no centralised method for aggregating and displaying markdown files from GitHub, GitLab and local projects.
 This results in a document sprawl and it becomes unwieldy and inefficient to manage playbooks, runbooks, and other documents.

-2. Markopolis provides an automated way to publish and share markdown notes as a web site, which could be a self-hosted site that allows public access through Cloudflare reverse proxy and SSO only, hence providing additional safeguards for sensitive notes.
+2. `playpolis` provides an automated way to publish and share markdown notes as a web site, which could be a self-hosted site that allows public access through Cloudflare reverse proxy and SSO only, hence providing additional safeguards for sensitive notes.

 3. A `git-sync` tool can be used to automate retrieval of a `wiki` from any GitHub or GitLab project.